Introduction to coherent quantization: Introduction

 Throughout the paper, $Z$ is a fixed coherent space with coherent product $K$.
 A \bfi{quantum space} $\Qz(Z)$ of $Z$ is a Euclidean space spanned (algebraically) by a distinguished set of vectors $|z\>$ ($z\in Z$) called \bfi{coherent states} satisfying \lbeq{e.cohProd} \<z|z'\> ~=~ K(z,z') \for z,z'\in Z, \eeq where $\<z|:=|z\>^*$.
 The associated \bfi{augmented quantum space} $\Qz^\*(Z)$, the antidual of $\Qz(Z)$, contains the \bfi{completed quantum space} $\ol\Qz(Z)$, the Hilbert space completion of $\Qz(Z)$.
-By \cite{Neu.cohPos}, any linear or antilinear map from a quantum space of a coherent space into $\Cz$ is continuous, and any linear or antilinear map from a quantum space of a coherent space into its antidual is continuous, too.
+By \cite[Section 4.3]{Neu.CQP}, any linear or antilinear map from a quantum space of a coherent space into $\Cz$ is continuous, and by the above convention for the topology of Euclidean spaces, any linear or antilinear map from a quantum space of a coherent space into its antidual is continuous, too.